What is CBT

 Increasing Access to Structured Psychotherapy (IASP)

-Chigamik’s CBT program is part of the North Simcoe Muskoka’s Increasing Access to Structured Psychotherapy (IASP) program, funded by the Government of Ontario.
+Chigamik’s CBT and CPT therapy are part of the North Simcoe Muskoka’s Increasing Access to Structured Psychotherapy (IASP) program, funded by the Government of Ontario.
 The program provides access to CBT in both English and French throughout Simcoe and Muskoka counties.
 All clients are provided up to 15 sessions per course of treatment.
 These sessions usually occur weekly and are 50 minutes in length.

 How To Book An Appointment